Ultimate Guide to Employer Branding: What It Is & How To Implement It

 Step 3: Get the Word Out Internally & Externally

-Once you have defined your branding goals, you need to plan how to get the word out to current employees and potential hires (for when you’re ready to grow your team).
-Engaging your team, soliciting ideas and input, and getting everyone (e.g., marketing, operations, and customer service) involved and on the same page is essential for long-term success.
+Once you have defined your employer branding goals, you need to plan how to get the word out to current employees and potential hires (for when you’re ready to grow your team).
+Engaging your team, soliciting ideas and input, and getting everyone (e.g., marketing, operations, and customer service) involved and on the same page are essential for long-term success.

 Inform Current Employees

-It’s important that your employees are aware of the company’s employer branding.
-This may be illustrated through everything from your business’s logo and color scheme to the vision and values that the company espouses.
 You can send a memo to announce any changes in employer branding and follow through with initiatives that reinforce the brand (for example, hold events for Women’s Day and Pride Month if you want to emphasize inclusion and diversity).
-Employees who are aware of the employer brand can put their best foot forward when interacting with customers, other employees, and potential employees.
+Employees aware of the employer brand can put their best foot forward when interacting with customers, other employees, and potential employees.

 Market to Potential Hires